Solving transportation problems in Julia and JuMP

 Why is it needed?
 Often we might be interested to index a variable by a composite data type, rather than a number.
 For example, for the transportation problem in consideration, it would be more convenient to index the decision variables in the routes that are present.
 Let

-• has the value the optimum amount of the product pp to be shipped from city oo to city dd.
+has the value the optimum amount of the product to be shipped from city to city .

 Efficiently constructing dictionary of structs.
 Suppose we want to create a dictionary called costRoutes.
 Every element of the dictionary costRoutes contains the value of shipping cost along a particular route belonging to the array routesExample.
 So,

-• the key to an element belonging to the dictionary is a specific route belonging to the array routesExample, and
+the key to an element belonging to the dictionary is a specific route belonging to the array

 Suppose the values of the costs are stored in an array named costCofExample.